-Companion planting serves as a huge benefit any vegetable garden.
+Companion planting serves as a huge benefit to any vegetable garden.
 It involves finding plants that are compatible and grow well together.
 Herbs, for example, are a great compliment to many plants in a veggie garden for several reasons, one of which being their strong fragrance.
 This attribute not only drives away unwanted pests, but attracts beneficial ones.
 Planting herbs nearby can even increase the flavor and enhance the quality of other vegetables and herbs in the area.
 Herbs will grow in full sun or part sun, and many are hardy enough to come back each year.
 They are also a great choice for containers, and a great addition to any recipe.

 Good Companion Herbs